 The funny (or not so funny) thing is we don't try something different when we're looking for a spouse.
 We think it's God's responsibility to track down this person for us and drop them in our lap.
 When that doesn't happen for several years, it's time to try something different!

 More assertiveness.
 An online dating service.
 Even blind dates.
 We can pray to God to help us overcome the fear that's holding us back.

 One of the regrets I have in my life is that I wasn't assertive enough in my younger years--with everything.
 I held back too much.
 I used the shyness excuse.
 Don't do what I did!
 Learn from my mistake.

 I often asked myself, "Is God punishing me?" and it took me years to understand he was not.
 Don't waste those years like I did.

-God always wants to give us more courage, and he especially wants us to depend on him more.
-But we each have a part to play.
+God always wants to give you more courage, and he especially wants you to depend on him more.
+But you do have a part to play.

 Take some time to thoughtfully look at your situation and see if you are doing everything you can.
 You may find that with God's help, doing something new in your situation will make all the difference in the world.